Create a Website Account - Manage notification subscriptions, save form progress and more.

 Washington pattern forms are required for filing in any family law case such as dissolution of marriage (divorce), child custody, modification of support, paternity, etc. You may obtain the forms in the following ways:

-Court records are maintained by the clerk of each separate court.
+The clerk of each separate court maintains court records.
 A court can only address requests made concerning records of cases filed in that court.
 If you were charged with crimes in several different courts, you will need to make your request to each separate court.

 Copies of non-confidential court documents may be obtained by mail, in person or email from the County Clerk.
 Payments may be made in cash, cashier’s check, law firm check, money order, personal check, or debit/credit card.
 Please make your check payable to Grant County Clerk.